patrickjohncollins/patrickjohncollins.github.io/en/great-software-dev-management.md

 * Masters the relevant programming languages, libraries, frameworks, tools, platforms, hosting environments, databases, and data stores.
 * Understands the high-level system architecture, right down to the low-level design of a single API or UI component.
-* Evaluates the veracity of claims made my team members.
+* Evaluates the veracity of claims made by team members.
 * Carefully considers the advantages and disadvantages of each possible solution to any problem.
 * Provides a reliable virtualized zero-install development environment.
 * Encourages continuous learning and knowledge-sharing of new technologies within the team.